 27/09/80 Appearance (Tiswas)

 According to an article in NME, the ‘Baggy Trousers’ video got played which was followed by some chat about the band’s concerts for Under 16s.
 It’s reported afterwards that Suggs and Chas got Madness ‘banned’ from the show for spraying presenter, Sally James in the eye with silly string and removing one of her false eyelashes.
 The ‘Coco Twins’ had been out partying in Coventry with the Specials all the previous night and were apparently still tripping on acid.
 Stiff Records head honcho, Dave Robinson would also claim that one of James’ frocks was stolen that day and left at a motorway service station.
 Anyway, all is later forgiven as Madness go on to appear on the show again.
 With most of the Tiswas master tapes wiped for re-use, only two episodes from 1980 are known to exist in the official archives so it’s possible that this appearance may never be seen again.

 02/10/80 Baggy Trousers (Top of the Pops)

 A cheeky Chas has already interrupted one of the links between songs earlier in the show and here he is at it again, prompting presenter, Dave Lee Travis to warn viewers to “lock up your daughters”….ha!
 Over on stage, Madness look like they’ve jumped off the sleeve of their ‘Absolutely’ LP as they prepare to build up a sweat in their crombie overcoats.
 It’s arguably their best look from over the years and it inspires another top performance for Top of the Pops.
 Any issues the BBC had with the word“fight” (which had been oddly replaced by the word “not” when the video was shown previously, creating a line which made absolutely no sense – “Gone to not with next door’s school”) seem to have been resolved as Suggs mimes to the proper lyrics.
 At the end, naughty boys Suggs and Chas interrupt DLT again.
-This performance is repeated again two weeks later.
+This performance was repeated two weeks later.

 18/10/80 One Step Beyond/Embarrassment/My Girl/Baggy Trousers/Madness/Night Boat to Cairo (Countdown Live)